 Best DAB radios Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DAB radios you can buy in 2020.

-We still have a lot of love for the original 'wireless' – the radio.
-OK, we have myriad options at our disposal for listening to music and accessing news in this day and age, but there are times when sticking the radio on just can't be beaten.
+In these uncertain times, we have a lot of love for the original 'wireless' – the radio.
+OK, there are myriad options for listening to music and accessing news in this day and age, but similarly, there are times when sticking the radio on in the kitchen just can't be beaten.

 With the advent of DAB radio, internet radio and Bluetooth streaming, the radio has come a long way since its basic bedside clock integration.